shiva-karthick/nusmods_plus_plus/server/README.md

 ### `POST /auto`

-Returns a list of ints that correspond to class times for the inputted data
+Returns a list of ints that correspond to class times for the inputted data.